ryankajia/psyc161-hw-factorial/README.md

 - You are welcome to use any editor to edit the file, but we recommend starting to work with [PyCharm](https://www.jetbrains.com/pycharm)

-- Function `factorial_recursive` definition provides a skeleton for you to fill in (docstring + implementation)
+- Function `factorial` definition provides a skeleton for you to fill in (docstring + implementation)

 - Test `test_factorial()` implements basic checks already which you need to expand to degree you feel necessary to state with assurance that your implementation.
-You can run all `tests_` present in the file using `nosetests -s -v factorial.py` (run `man nosetests` in a terminal to check what options -s and -v are for.
+You can run all `tests_` present in the file using `python -m pytest -s -v factorial.py` (run `man pytest` in a terminal to check what options -s and -v are for.
 Do you need them both really ATM?)